Search in MDM

 Further

-take note of the carburetor model that is (I suppose that if it is R11 1.4 it will be the Zenith If 32) anyway is written in the fuel itself and in the technical section of the car maintenance book.
+Make a note of the carburetor model (I assume if it's the R11 1.4 it will be the Zenith IF 32).
+In any case, it's written on the carburetor itself and in the technical section of the car's maintenance manual.

-With this information you go to a spare store and ask for a "repair kit for the carburetor mod ..." (if possible the one that brings the membrane of the acceleration pump, is the most expensive of the two, around about 25 or 30 euros)
+With this information, go to an auto parts store and ask for a "CARBURETOR REPAIR KIT MOD...." (preferably the one that includes the accelerator pump diaphragm; it's the more expensive of the two, around 25 or 30 euros).

-then take an empty oil can and the short side as if you were to change the oil to make a kind of minibarreño.
+Then take an empty oil can and cut one side off, as if you were going to change the oil, to make a sort of mini-basin.

-disassemble the starter and carburetor accelerator cables, as well as gasoline and water tubes (eye with the water because it will come out so try to look for a plug for the tube before removing it).
+Disconnect the choke and throttle cables from the carburetor, as well as the fuel and water lines (be careful with the water because it will leak, so try to find a cap for the line before removing it).

-Remove the carburetor seat joints to the collector and the plastic taco that goes between the carburetor and the admission collector if he will take it (I am not sure).
+Remove the carburetor seat gaskets from the manifold and the plastic spacer between the carburetor and the intake manifold, if present (I'm not sure).

-Once out of the car, you put the carburetor in the empty can, full of solvent or zotal, disassemble the carburetor, and with the help of a brochite or brush, clean it with care until nickel is nickel.
+Once out of the car, place the carburetor in the empty can, fill it with solvent or disinfectant, disassemble the carburetor, and using a small brush, clean it thoroughly until it's spotless.

-And after all this, you proceed to mount the carburetor piece by piece, putting the new joints.
+After all this, reassemble the carburetor piece by piece, using new gaskets.

-Finally, the carburetor in the car following all the steps in reverse order to how I have explained it.
+Finally, reinstall the carburetor in the car, following all the steps in reverse order.

 Please connect or create account to join the conversation.